Dynamic tonality

 Dynamic tonality is a paradigm for tuning and timbre which generalizes the special relationship between just intonation and the harmonic series to apply to a wider set of pseudo-just tunings and related pseudo-harmonic timbres.

-The main limitation of Dynamic Tonality is that it is best used with compatible isomorphic keyboard instruments and compatible synthesizers or with voices and instruments whose sounds are transformed in real time via compatible digital tools.
+The main limitation of dynamic tonality is that it is best used with compatible isomorphic keyboard instruments and compatible synthesizers, or with voices and instruments whose sounds are transformed in real time via compatible digital tools.

 The static timbre paradigm

 Harmonic timbres

-A vibrating string, a column or air, and the human voice all emit a specific pattern of partials corresponding to the harmonic series.
+A vibrating string, a column of air, and the human voice all emit a specific pattern of partials corresponding to the harmonic series.
 The degree of correspondence varies, depending on the physical characteristics of the emitter.
-"Partials" are also called "harmonics" or "overtones."
+"Partials" are also called "harmonics" or "overtones".
 Each musical instrument's unique sound is called its timbre, so an instrument's timbre can be called a "harmonic timbre" if its partials correspond closely to the harmonic series.